Appeal (cricket): Decisions

-Some decisions, such as leg before wicket, always require an appeal from the fielding side and the umpire's decision, as no batter will preempt the umpire on what, in practice, requires fine judgment of several factors.
+Some decisions, such as leg before wicket, almost always require an appeal from the fielding side and the umpire's decision, as a batter will rarely preempt the umpire on what, in practice, requires fine judgment of several factors.
 Run-outs and stumpings are usually appealed and are decided by an umpire, unless the batter is very clearly out of their ground and obviously out.

-Appealing differs vastly from sledging in the context that appealing is not supposed to be offensive, intimidating or directly taunting to the other team, and is more of a celebration to the appealing team.
-However, excessive appealing is specifically against the ICC's Code of Conduct.
+Appealing is a verbal demand to the umpires that is mandatory to obtain a decision within the Laws of the game, and differs from sledging, which is voluntary, usually unwelcome, directed to the opposition team, and often intended to be offensive, intimidating or directly taunting to them.